U.S. Army Transportation Museum: Exhibits

-Visiting the museum
+Visiting

 Since the museum is on an active military installation, a check-in at the guard station, a possible vehicle search, and a visitor's pass are required (driver's license, car insurance and car registration, citizens of other nations need their passport).
 The museum has a gift shop, and a reference library where research may be undertaken with advance request.

-The museum's hours of operation are 9:00 AM to 4:30 PM, Monday-Saturday.